Radicalisation and Extremism

 What do I do if I have a concern?

-For details of who to contact and to find out more about what happens when you contact Channel practitioners, see the guidance on Making-a-Channel-Referral-in-West-Sussex.
+For details of who to contact and to find out more about what happens when you contact Channel practitioners, see the guidance on Making a Prevent Referral in West Sussex.

-If you have any concerns about an individual possibly being drawn into or supporting terrorism, assess them first with your manager.
-If this is not possible, or if, having considered the case, you still believe there may be grounds for a Channel referral, contact MASH to discuss the case:
+If you have any concerns about an individual possibly being drawn into or supporting terrorism, there may be grounds for a Channel referral, and wish to discuss it further, contact the following:

 Sussex Police Prevent Team: